Sunnydale: During the series

 Sometime between the fourth and fifth seasons (during the summer of 2000), the mysterious "Key" is transformed into Buffy's younger "sister", Dawn Summers and the evil goddess Glory arrives in the town, leading to an increase in the number of mentally ill patients due to her ability to suck the sanity from their brains to maintain her own.
 The next year brings the deaths of Joyce Summers and Buffy herself (although Buffy is returned from the grave by a magic spell cast by Willow).
 After this point, Buffy and Dawn become co-owners of the family house.

 Before Season 5's end, a scene in the city would be shown at least once in the second season of Buffy's spinoff, Angel.
 In the episode "Disharmony", Cordelia Chase calls Willow from Los Angeles when her high school friend Harmony Kendall turns up.
 We see Willow's side of this call in a rare Sunnydale scene for this series.
 Angel himself returns to Sunnydale at least four times in Buffy seasons 4, 5 and 7.

 At the end of the sixth season (spring 2002), the Magic Box is demolished in a battle between Willow and Buffy.
-At the beginning of the seventh season (fall 2002), Sunnydale High School is rebuilt on the same location as before — directly over the Hellmouth.
+At the beginning of the seventh season (fall 2002), Sunnydale High School was rebuilt on the same location as before — directly over the Hellmouth.

 By this time, knowledge of supernatural phenomena seems to be slowly growing in the town.
 Sunnydale's population is also revealed to have dropped to 32,900.

 In the second half of the seventh season (early 2003), supernatural manifestations at Sunnydale High reach unprecedented levels.
 Within less than a month, virtually the entire population of the town flees in a mass evacuation.
 Soon thereafter, the cataclysmic showdown between the Scooby Gang, the Potential Slayers Buffy has gathered together, and the First Evil results in the complete obliteration of the town.
 Sunnydale collapses into a giant pit, closing the entrance to the Hellmouth.

 During the weeks between the series finale of Buffy and the Season 5 premiere of Angel, Lindsey McDonald makes an off-screen trip to the crater and digs up the amulet worn by Spike in the final battle.
 He sends it to Angel at Wolfram & Hart where it releases an incorporeal Spike.
 The destruction of the city is mentioned several times during Angel's final season, mainly tying into Spike's brief ghostly status.
 It is seen one more time when a military general oversees the crater in Season 8.
 The destruction of the town has also led the U.S. government to brand the Scooby Gang and their Slayers an international terrorist group.